formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-Of course, you can change `laravel-formkit` in this URL to anything you like - just make sure the application name only contains alpha-numeric characters, dashes, and underscores.
+We can change `laravel-formkit` in this URL to anything we prefer - we just need to make sure the application name only contains alpha-numeric characters, dashes, and underscores.

-Next, navigate to the newly created directory and start the local development environment by running the following command:
+Now we can navigate to the newly created directory and start our local development environment by running the following command:

 <client-only>